 - Any transaction involving yourself or a member of your family must be conducted at arm's length, on terms not less favorable than terms available to an unaffiliated third party under the same or similar circumstances. - You may not participate or otherwise exert influence in any customer or vendor interaction in which you have a present or a prospective financial, business, or family relationship.
 This includes, but is not limited to, approval, review, recommendation, account management or oversight for products, services, and functions throughout all business lines. - You may not personally transact business or process information for yourself or on accounts in which you have a direct or indirect interest, nor receive remuneration (in the form of commissions, etc.) for such business or account activity.
-This includes, but is not limited to, accounts owned by immediate family members (i.e., parents, siblings, children, grandchildren, including in-laws and adoptive relationships, and any other members of your household) or involving any other close personal relationship which could be construed as a conflict of interest.
+This includes, but is not limited to, accounts owned by immediate family members (i.e., or who serves on the board of a nonprofit organization, that conducts business with the Corporation, may have a conflict of interest. parents, siblings, children, grandchildren, including in-laws and adoptive relationships, and any other members of your household) or involving any other close personal relationship which could be construed as a conflict of interest.
 Transacting business includes, but is not limited to, branch transactions (e.g., cashing checks, taking deposits or payments, etc.); account opening/modifying or file maintenance; charging, modifying or waiving fees; taking, reviewing or making a decision regarding a loan or deposit application; serving as account officer, relationship manager, or trustee; or any other processing, modifications, or approvals.
 The prohibition on receiving remuneration may be waived for referrals of family members under temporary product promotions, provided you are adhering to all other requirements of this section.